saidortigoza/TC1031-Actividades-Formativas/README.md

 ### How do you indicate that an interface represents a DAO for a Room database?

-* Make the interface extend RoomDAO.

-* Make the interface extend EntityDao, then implement the DaoConnection() method.

 * Annotate the interface with @Dao.

-* Annotate the interface with @RoomConnection.

 ## Question 3